Hamid Mir

-Mir is the only journalist in the world to have interviewed Osama bin Laden after the September 11 attacks.
-During his career, Mir has also interviewed various world leaders which includes former UN Secretary-General Ban Ki Moon, US Secretary of State John Kerry, US Secretary of State Hillary Clinton, Prime Minister of United Kingdom Tony Blair, US Secretary of State Colin Powell, Nelson Mandela, President of Iran Mahmoud Ahmadinejad, US Secretary of State Condoleezza Rice, Yasser Arafat, Indian leader L.K.
-Advani, President of Afghanistan Hamid Karzai, and Shimon Peres.
-A few of the notable Pakistani political figures which Hamid Mir has interviewed include Benazir Bhutto, Pervez Musharraf, Asif Ali Zardari, Nawaz Sharif, Imran Khan, Mir Zafaruallah Khan Jamali, and President Arif Alvi.
+Born in Lahore to a journalistic family, Mir is one of the few journalists in the world to have interviewed Osama bin Laden after the September 11 attacks along with Tayseer Allouni.
+During his career, Mir has also interviewed various world leaders which includes former UN Secretary-General Ban Ki Moon, US Secretary of State John Kerry, US Secretary of State Hillary Clinton, Prime Minister of United Kingdom Tony Blair, US Secretary of State Colin Powell, President of South Africa Nelson Mandela, President of Iran Mahmoud Ahmadinejad, US Secretary of State Condoleezza Rice, President of Palestine Yasser Arafat, Deputy Prime Minister of India L.K.
+Advani, President of Afghanistan Hamid Karzai, and President of Israel Shimon Peres.
+A few of the notable Pakistani political figures which Hamid Mir has interviewed include Benazir Bhutto, Pervez Musharraf, Asif Ali Zardari, Nawaz Sharif, Imran Khan, Mir Zafaruallah Khan Jamali, and Arif Alvi.
 Mir has also interviewed actors such as Shah Rukh Khan and Aamir Khan.

 He was awarded with the civil award Hilal-i-Imtiaz for his work for Pakistan.
 In 2016, he was awarded the "Most Resilient Journalist Award" in The Hague by Free Press Unlimited.
 In 2017, he was awarded the lifetime achievement award by former Prime Minister Zafarullah Khan Jamali, at Government College University Lahore, for his work as a news anchor.

 Hamid Mir is the only journalist in South Asia to cover wars and conflicts in Afghanistan, Iraq, Lebanon, Syria, Palestine, Bosnia and Sri Lanka.
 For his war and conflict reporting, he was awarded SAARC Lifetime Achievement Award in 2010 in New Delhi.

 Hamid Mir is regular participant in international seminars and conferences on security, human rights and press freedom.
-He has delivered lectures at Harvard University, Yale University, University of Oxford, London School of Economics and University of California, Berkley.
+He has delivered lectures at Harvard University, Yale University, University of Oxford, London School of Economics and University of California, Berkeley.

 Early, personal and family life

-Hamid Mir's grandfather was Mir Abdul Aziz from Sialkot.
-Mir's father, Waris Mir, was also a columnist for Daily Jang and Mir's mother was Mumtaz Mir, who migrated to Pakistan from Jammu, Jammu and Kashmir, India in 1947.
-His father died on 9 July 1987 in Lahore and his mother has died in 1993.
+Hamid Mir's grandfather was Mir Abdul Aziz from Sialkot, who was a poet in Punjabi, Urdu and Persian.
+Mir's father, Waris Mir, was also a columnist for Daily Jang and Mir's mother was Mumtaz Mir, who migrated to Pakistan from Jammu in the region of Jammu and Kashmir in 1947.
+His father died on 9 July 1987 in Lahore and his mother died in 1993.
 Hamid Mir studied at Government College University and University of Punjab.

 Mir is married to Naheed Hamid, who worked with Pakistan television and for a private television channel for many years.
 The couple has two children.
-His two children and wife spent sometime outside of the country because of security issues in 2007.
+His two children and wife spent some time outside of the country because of security issues in 2007.